 Introduction to World Religions (Online)

-What do we mean by world religions' and why might this title be controversial?
+What do we mean by world religions' and why might this phrase be controversial?
 How should we approach the study of the spiritual paths, key beliefs and practices of the main religious traditions?
 This course will give you the tools to study world religions in a balanced and sensitive way.

 Listen to Dr Jim Robinson talking about the course:

 Introduction to World Religions provides an overview of the key religions of the world and the way they have come to be studied and understood today.
 The course is designed to give you the tools to embark on a study of world religions through contemporary cases studies.
 It challenges you to look at both the insider'and outsider'perspectives and why even the title world religions'might be controversial.
 It looks at the way religions adapt and change from their historical roots into the dynamic and fascinating forms we see today and how they interact with each other and the modern, secular world.
 It takes into account the views of leading academics and practitioners in the field who themselves had attempted to provide an overview that helps to make sense of diverse sets of beliefs and practices moulding the lives of millions of people in the world.